This page is the best resource for learning to identify what matters when selling a roof

 We are here to help!
 Reach out to us for sales and project management support.

-• If less than 5 years, having the roof done will prevent it from causing issues when the house is sold.
-An old roof coming up in the home inspection will often be a point of negotiation used by the buyer
+Having the roof done will prevent it from causing issues when the house is sold.
+An old roof coming up in the home inspection will often be a point of negotiation used by the buyer.

-1. Wait a few years until the roof leaks and then get the roof replaced and go solar.
-They will miss out on current solar incentives and savings
+Wait a few years until the roof leaks and then get the roof replaced and go solar.
+They will miss out on current solar incentives and savings.

 Underneath every roof there is the roof deck, also called "sheathing" or "sheeting" (interchangeable).
 This deck can be made of either wood boards or plywood sheets (sometimes both).
 The key thing to look out for is a deck made of spaced out boards with big gaps in between them and no plywood (this is called skip-sheathing and it is NOT good).